Virgiel/dom-console/README.md

 ## Usage

 This library automatically append the console to the document body.
 When the page is loaded the main function is called and you can start using the dom console api from there.
-All console.\* calls are redirected to the dom console so if you copy past code it will work.
+All console.\* calls are redirected to the dom console.

 ## API